 About Daisy

-Daisy is a female Cavalier King Charles Spaniel about 5 years old.
+Daisy is a female Cavalier King Charles Spaniel over 5 years old.
 Carefully selected as a great representative of her breed, Karen decided to make her part of their program.
 Karen has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Good health testing